 \section{Related Work}

-{\bf Vision-Language Pre-training} Vision-Language Pre-training (VLP) learns a strong joint representation between two modalities by pre-training models on large-scale image-text pairs, and it shows impressive transferability on a few downstream vision and language tasks.
-In terms of the model architecture design, the mainstream VLP models can be divided into two types: single-stream (early fusion of the two input modalities) and dual-stream (late fusion).
+\textbf{Vision-Language Pre-training} Vision-Language Pre-training (VLP) learns a strong joint representation between two modalities by pre-training models on large-scale image-text pairs.
+In terms of the model architecture, the mainstream VLP models can be divided into two types: single-stream and dual-stream.
 The former one uses a single transformer to model both image and text representations in a unified semantic space by concatenating image and text input embeddings, including VisualBERT~\cite{li2019visualbert}, UNITER~\cite{chen2020uniter}, UNICODER~\cite{li2020unicoder}, OSCAR~\cite{li2020oscar} and UNIMO~\cite{li2020unimo}.
-While the latter one encodes images and texts separately with a decoupled image encoder and a text encoder for high-level representations, such as ViLBERT~\cite{lu2019vilbert}, LXMERT~\cite{tan2019lxmert}, ALIGN~\cite{jia2021scaling}, CLIP~\cite{radford2021learning}, and DeCLIP~\cite{li2021supervision}.
+The latter one encodes images and texts separately with decoupled image encoder and text encoder, such as ViLBERT~\cite{lu2019vilbert}, LXMERT~\cite{tan2019lxmert}, ALIGN~\cite{jia2021scaling}, CLIP~\cite{radford2021learning}, and DeCLIP~\cite{li2021supervision}.
 From a different perspective, the pre-training objective mainly comprises two categories: image-text contrastive learning and masked token tasks based on Language Modeling (LM).
-Among the methods mentioned above, UNIMO, ALIGN, CLIP and DeCLIP adopt contrastive learning to pull closer positive samples while pushing away negative samples.
-In contrast, VisualBERT, UNITER, LXMERT, UNICODER use masked token tasks, including Masked Language/Region Modeling and autoregressive LM.
-In this paper, we employ the dual-stream architecture and contrastive learning for simplicity, flexibility, and relatively cheaper computation.
+Among the methods mentioned above, UNIMO, ALIGN, CLIP and DeCLIP adopt contrastive learning to align the textual and visual representation in a unified semantic space.
+In contrast, VisualBERT, UNITER, LXMERT and UNICODER use masked token tasks, including Masked Language/Region Modeling and autoregressive LM.
+In this paper, we employ dual-stream architecture and contrastive learning for simplicity, flexibility, and relatively cheaper computation cost.